google/WebFundamentals/src/content/en/ilt/pwa/lab-integrating-web-push.md

-<strong>Note:</strong> In a practical application we would perform some logic to compensate for lack of support, but for our purposes we can log an error and return.
+Note: In a practical application we would perform some logic to compensate for lack of support, but for our purposes we can log an error and return.